Chesapeake Blue Crab Spotted Along Ireland Shore. How Local Experts Believe It Got There

 “Large ocean going ships have to take on a significant amount of water as ballast when they unload so that they can remain stable as they make these long ocean crossings,” she said.
 “So that is one of the main ways that species are introduced in new places.”

-Colden said it could also be a part of the seafood trade over there or an aquarium release.READ MORE: FBI Releases New Videos Of 10 People Wanted In 'Most Egregious' Attacks On Police Officers During Capitol Riots
+Colden said it could also be a part of the seafood trade over there or an aquarium release.READ MORE: Group Of Independent Pharmacies Joins Maryland's COVID-19 Vaccine Push

 According to the Irish Times, officials believe the crab may have been released into the wild.